What is happening in Gaza and can DEC charities still provide aid?

 What is happening in Gaza?

-The humanitarian situation in Gaza is catastrophic.
-The global hunger monitor, the IPC, has warned that ‘the worst-case scenario of famine’ is now unfolding.
-Reports of people dying from malnutrition and starvation are rising fast.
-The health system has been decimated, and a dire shortage of fuel means the few hospitals still operating are being forced to make impossible decisions about the treatment they can provide.
-The remaining supplies of medicine and baby formula have almost gone.
+Gaza's health system has been decimated, and a dire shortage of fuel means the few hospitals still operating are being forced to make impossible decisions about the treatment they can provide.
+The remaining supplies of medicine and baby formula are running critically low.

-In the past weeks, a surge in mass casualty incidents linked to new aid distribution sites has overwhelmed the shattered healthcare system even further, pushing it past its limit.
-DEC charities and their local partners are working separately to those distribution sites to deliver the support they are still able to, as safely as they can, such as medical care.
+A surge in mass casualty incidents linked to new aid distribution sites has overwhelmed the shattered healthcare system even further, pushing it past its limit.⁣ DEC charities and their local partners are working separately to those distribution sites to deliver the support they are still able to, as safely as they can, such as medical care.

 Through everything, staff and their families are dealing with unimaginably harsh conditions and facing significant risks as they carry out their vital work.